ktaylor63/southeast/site/content/news/do-me-a-favor-friends-and-volunteers-of-the-refuges-are-critical-link-in-wildlife-conservation.md

 ---
-title: 'Do Me a FAVOR: Friends And Volunteers of the Refuges are Critical Link in Wildlife Conservation'
+title: 'Do me a FAVOR: friends and volunteers of the refuges are critical link in wildlife conservation'
 subtitle: 'Sent on behalf of US Fish and Wildlife Service’s Florida Keys National Wildlife Refuge Complex and their Friends group FAVOR'
 date: '2016-02-18'
 hero: